Everything You Need to Know

 Garage Roof Materials

-Due to there being very few building regulations regarding garages your garage roof could be made with one of many materials or even a combination of different materials.
 Usually the garage age and roof style will determine which of the many available materials has most likely been fitted and although they all provide some form of protection to your garage, therea re differences.

 Asbestos Garage Roofs

-Asbestos roofing panels are common on garages across the UK, boasting superior strength, resistence and lifespan this roofing system was rightfully considered the industry standard right up until its use was banned in the late 90’s.
+Asbestos roofing panels are common on garages across the UK, boasting superior strength, resistence and lifespan.
+This roofing system was rightfully considered the industry standard right up until its use was banned in the late 90’s.
 Although there are many asbestos garage roofs still in functional condition today most are now approaching their end of life and it is at this point when you have to consider not just the level of protection provided to your garage, but, the possible health implications a failing asbestos garage roof poses.

 If you currently have an Asbestos garage roof you should be looking for the telltale signs that the system is beginning to fail.
 Other than the obvious cracks and splits, panel weathering, water penetration and flaking are the main things to look out for, once an Asbestos shows any of these signs, the integrity of the panel can no longer be considered safe and it’s time for replacement.